Our Behavioral Health and Substance Use Programs in New York

 Community Support Services are offered at a number of VOA-GNY shelters throughout New York City.
-They are designed to serve homeless people living with mental illness and to assist them in obtaining permanent housing.
+They are designed to serve homeless people living with behavioral health issues and to assist them in obtaining permanent housing.

 For more information, call (212) 369-8900.

-We run a 17-bed halfway house that has been in operation since 1991 and is licensed and funded by the New York State Office of Alcoholism and Substance Abuse Services (OASAS).
-It provides a safe and sober environment for homeless men recovering from substance dependence or abuse.
+Crossroads is a community residence in operation since 1991.
+Crossroads is funded by the New York State Office of Alcoholism and Substance Abuse Services (OASAS) and can accommodate a total of 17 males recovering from alcoholism and substance abuse.

 Memberships and Accreditations